Mrdynamic-soni/Rethink-database-docs/README.md

 And for the code expalanation to my <a href ="https://github.com/Mrdynamic-soni/Rethink-database-docs/blob/master/rethink.png">*rethink.py*</a> file

-## One importanr thing to remeber is that you have to create databae via GUI then connect that database
+## One important thing to remember is that you have to create database via GUI then connect that database using python rethink databse connector